 Tickets are up to 30% OFF for Members this season!
 Plus, NYU Skirball Members gain access to exclusive online and in-person events offering behind-the-scenes insights into our artists and our productions.

-A piece created by Dimitri Chamblas and Kim Gordon and performed by nine dancers, five electric guitars and five amplifiers, the creation takes shape under a luminous zeppelin where silhouettes emerge and disappear.
+TAKEMEHOME is a new piece created by Dimitri Chamblas and Kim Gordon (Sonic Youth) and performed by nine dancers, five electric guitars and five amplifiers, the creation takes shape under a luminous zeppelin where silhouettes emerge and disappear.
 These shadows are the forgotten ones of the great metropolises: prisoners, elders, unproductive ghosts, the neglected, the indecisive.
 Rendered visible in this device itself ready to disappear and embodied by dancers with precise movements, they wander, hesitate or suddenly assert a vital impulse, display an attempt, repeat it, share it.
 In these emergences, in this collective isolation, telepathy and intuition maintain communication.
 Between the lines, under the skin, the driving force of the future and of the living continues to circulate and resist.

 takemehome is part of the Dance Reflections by Van Cleef & Arpels Festival in New York.